Home > Recipes > Homemade Cherry Ice Pops

 cherry ice pop mix in a silicone mold with wooden sticks.

-• When ready, take out from the molds and enjoy.
+• When ready, take out the molds and enjoy.

 Nutrition